petersbingham/parSmat/README.md

 #### `get_elastic_Fin_fun(coeffs, asymcalc)`

-Using the `alphas` and `betas` coefficients returned from `calculate_coefficients` this function returns either an energy function reference or a `tisutil.cPolykmat` describing the parameterised Jost denominator (Fin).
+Using the `alphas` and `betas` coefficients returned from `calculate_coefficients` this function returns either an energy function reference or a `tisutil.cMatSympypolyk` describing the parameterised Jost denominator (Fin).

 #### `get_elastic_Smat_fun(coeffs, asymcalc)`